getify/monio/MONADS.md

 );
 ```

 Here, `shippingLabel` is an instance of the `Maybe` type.
-It will either be a `Maybe:Just` holding the formatted label, or it will be a `Maybe:Nothing`.
-It doesn't matter to the way we write our further monad-aware code, though!
+It will either represent a `Maybe:Just` holding the formatted label, or it will represent a `Maybe:Nothing` (holding no value).

+But whichever one it is, that doesn't matter to the way we write our further monad-aware code, though!
+If `Maybe.from(..)` produces a `Maybe:Nothing`, the subsequent `chain(..)` calls are skipped as no-ops, thus protecting our program from exceptions like property access on a null'ish value.

+`Maybe` safely abstracts away our previous concerns over the conditional decision logic that protects operations from throwing exceptions.

-That above code is a little cumbersome, so let's further clean it up with a couple of helpers:
+That above code may seem a little cumbersome, so let's further clean it up with a couple of helpers:

 ```js
 // assumed: